 Bags smaller than 11 x 15 inches are welcome (no luggage please).
 Backpacks must be carried as a handbag or worn on the front side of the body.
 Bags in excess of 11 x 15 inches containing needed medical equipment, or for use in nursing or baby care, are allowed in the Museum if tagged at arrival.

-Beginning Wednesday, November 25, pre-packaged grab-and-go items, including an assortment of beverages, will be available at New American Café, Wednesday–Sunday, 9:30 am–4 pm.
+Pre-packaged grab-and-go items, including an assortment of beverages, are available at New American Café, Wednesday–Sunday, 9:30 am–4 pm.
 All other dining venues in the Museum are temporarily closed.
 See Dining for more information.

 In order to maintain safe and socially distant visits, visitor capacity is limited and only a select group of galleries are open.
 Additional galleries will reopen in phases.
 Please see Gallery Updates for the latest information about what’s on view.